madushajg/data-mapper-update/README.md

 ## In progress:

 1. Add support for mappings with indexed query expressions
 2. Provide search capability for filtering input, output fields

+## Feature Backlog:

+1. Auto update the function signature to include error return when required
+2. Provide in-place record editing capability
+3. Add support for table types
+4. Improve the overall UX to be consistent with project-architecture view and the graphql views
+5. Add support for keyboard shortcuts
+6. Provide support for changing the mapped attributes without deleting the links
+7. Improve UX for handling open records or var typed let variables in Data Mapper
+8. Add support to extract expressions to local variables